YouTube SEO: Increase Your Video Discoverability

 - Create curiosity: A little mystery can go a long way.
 Try something like, “How to Rank #1 on YouTube: Boost Your Visibility Today”.
 It’s direct but leaves people wondering how they can achieve that.

-Here’s how to optimize your descriptions:
+Here’s how to perfect your descriptions:

 Here’s a quick example of what an optimized description might look like: